binello7/master-thesis/README.md

 * Extend weir equation experiment: emulator giving weir slope / weir length for a desired \mu coefficient and compare it with [this paper](https://pubs.usgs.gov/circ/1957/0397/report.pdf)

 ### Reminders
-[comment]: <> (:white_large_square: symbol for an empty check mark)
-:white_check_square: by 16/02/2018: prepare master thesis outline
+:white_check_square: by 16/02/2018: prepare master thesis outline\
-:white_check_mark: by 15/02/2018: prepare abstract for IAHR congress
+:white_check_mark: by 15/02/2018: prepare abstract for IAHR congress\
 ----

 ### To discuss